Mathematica > Mathematics and Algorithms > Control Systems > RiccatiSolve >

 Track the "cost to go" at each instant along the optimal trajectory:

-Compute an optimal state-feedback gain that guarantees that all closed-loop poles are to the left of :
+Compute an optimal state-feedback gain that places all closed-loop poles to the left of :

 The closed-loop poles without any prescribed degree of stability: